taiwins/taiwins/docs/weston-desktop.md

 		* throw it to the top of the view_list.
 	- moving up or down from the current view.
 		* modify the positin of the view in the tree?

+So for the `weston_desktop_surface`, it cares only the setting position and size of the desktop_surface.
+For the layout, it cares more in detail about the state of the tree, if new views is insert/delete? moving up or not?
+So it maybe a good idea to implement an input and output interface.
+With this pattern, we can unified the interface of floating layout and tiling layout.
+Some of the event is not valid to the floating mode and vice versa.
+This is the data driving programming I guess.

+	//at event point.
+	desktop.make_event(event_type, view) >> layout;
+	layout.prod_layout() >> desktop;

 ### tiling and floating